firebase/quickstart-cpp/auth/testapp/readme.md

     - Add the GoogleService-Info.plist that you downloaded from Firebase console to the testapp root directory.
 This file identifies your iOS app to the Firebase backend.
-    - In Firebase console, select "Auth" then enable "Email/Password" in addition to "Anonymous" (which should already be enabled).
-This will allow the testapp to use email accounts.
+    - In Firebase console, select "Auth", then enable "Email/Password", and also enable "Anonymous".
+This will allow the testapp to use email accounts and anonymous sign-in.
   - Add the following frameworks from the Firebase C++ SDK to the project:
     - frameworks/ios/universal/firebase.framework
     - frameworks/ios/universal/firebase_auth.framework